2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ## Homelab Quickstart Guide

+### Coral TPU

 If you are interested in working with _[TensorFlow](https://www.tensorflow.org/)_, [William Lam](https://github.com/lamw) has managed to connect a [Coral USB TPU Accelerator to ESXi](https://williamlam.com/2023/05/google-coral-usb-edge-tpu-accelerator-on-esxi.html).
-This isn't cutting edge technology but it's a very affordable TPU that you can get from Amazon and many other retailers; we brought one to the Hackathon https://coral.ai/products/accelerator
+This isn't cutting edge technology but it's a very affordable TPU that you can get from Amazon and many other retailers; we brought one to the Hackathon if you want to see it! https://coral.ai/products/accelerator

 ### Generative AI